Alain Perrin: Troyes

 Perrin began his coaching career at Nancy in 1983, as junior coach to Arsène Wenger.
 He built up a reputation as a talented young coach whilst at the club, and was appointed to run the club's academy.

-In 1993, Perrin had his first chance at management, taking over as manager of French National 2 (fourth division) club Troyes AC, quickly taking the club to Ligue 1 after three promotions in six seasons, and qualifying for the UEFA Cup.
+In 1993, Perrin had his first chance at management, taking over as manager of French National 2 (fourth division) club Troyes, quickly taking the club to Ligue 1 after three promotions in six seasons, and qualifying for the UEFA Cup.
 His side won the 2001 UEFA Intertoto Cup on the away goals rule after a 4–4 draw at Newcastle United.

 Marseille

-In May 2002, Perrin signed a three-year deal to succeed Bernard Tapie as manager of Olympique de Marseille.
+In May 2002, Perrin signed a three-year deal to succeed Bernard Tapie as manager of Marseille.
 He was dismissed in January 2004 with the team in sixth, having lost 9 of their last 15 games.

 Days after leaving the Stade Vélodrome, Perrin was linked to a number of managerial positions around Europe, including at Premier League club Southampton.
-However, in July 2004 he was named manager of Al-Ain in the UAE Pro League, and remained there for three months.
+However, in July 2004, he was named manager of Al-Ain in the UAE Pro League, and remained there for three months.

 Portsmouth

 On 7 April 2005, Perrin did move to the Premier League when he took over at Portsmouth; the club were in 16th place and four points above relegation with seven games to go.
-On 24 April his side beat rivals Southampton 4–1 in the South Coast derby, a result that contributed to Pompey staying up and Saints being relegated.
+On 24 April, his side beat rivals Southampton 4–1 in the South Coast derby, a result that contributed to Pompey staying up and Saints being relegated.

-On 24 November 2005 Perrin was sacked by Portsmouth, having won only twice all season.
+On 24 November 2005, Perrin was sacked by Portsmouth, having won only twice all season.

 Return to France

 Perrin returned to Ligue 1 in May 2006, taking over a Sochaux side that had just finished 15th under Dominique Bijotat.
-On 12 May 2007 he won the Coupe de France against former team Marseille, on penalties after a 2–2 draw; it was the team's first win in the tournament since 1937.
+On 12 May 2007, he won the Coupe de France against former team Marseille, on penalties after a 2–2 draw; it was the team's first win in the tournament since 1937.

-Perrin took over as manager of Olympique Lyonnais on 30 May 2007, after Gérard Houllier resigned earlier that month.
+Perrin took over as manager of Lyon on 30 May 2007, after Gérard Houllier resigned earlier that month.
 In his only season, he led the club to a seventh consecutive Ligue 1 championship title, and retained the cup for the team's first double.
 He stepped down in June 2008 due to differences with the club's backroom staff.

 He was rumoured to take over the position of French national manager, but it was confirmed on 3 July 2008 that Raymond Domenech would remain in the position.
 On 11 November 2008, he became the new manager of Saint-Étienne, and was fired on 15 December 2009.